aaronj1335/the-geometry-of-innocent-signals-on-the-wire/report/report.md

 The Square card reader is a dongle that plugs into the headphone jack of the device.
 They are freely attainable by signing up for an account on the Square website, and likely inexpensive to manufacture.
 They are small, about one square inch in size, and require no batteries or power supply.
 The signal coming from the reader into the device is analog, and the reader appears to have no digital circuitry.

-Immediately the card reader is a red flag; it is extremely difficult to encrypt an analog signal coming from an unpowered device, so this is a likely attack vector.
+Immediately the card reader is a security red flag; it is extremely difficult to encrypt an analog signal coming from an unpowered device, so this is a likely attack vector.
 Indeed, [VeriFone][verifone_calls_out_square] has criticized Square for this.
 Square [initially said][square_wont_encrypt] they had no plans to encrypt their reader, but they have [since announced][square_working_with_visa_reqs] that they will provide an encrypted reader, in accordance with Visa [security guidelines][visa_security_requirements].
 The new reader was rumored to be [available the summer of 2011][square_encrypted_reader], but the reader used for this project, which was received October 1st, 2011, was found not to be encrypted.

 #### iOS Application

 Square's iOS application is [PCI DSS-1 compliant][square_security], which has a couple important implications:

-- **Data stored on the device must be encrypted** ([requirement 3][pci]): This requirement could likely accomplished with [Apple's iOS Keychain API][keychain], however Square claims to [store no magnetic stripe data][square_security]
+- **Data stored on the device must be encrypted** ([requirement 3][pci]): This requirement could likely accomplished with [Apple's iOS Keychain API][keychain], however Square claims to [store no magnetic stripe data][square_security].

 - **Data transmitted over public networks must be encrypted** ([requirement 4][pci]): This requirement appears to be accomplished with SSL.
-Vulnerabilities in SSL and certificate authorities are a broad subject that are out of scope for this project, so this aspect of the Square system was not investigated any further.
+Vulnerabilities in SSL and certificate authorities encompass a broad subject that is out of scope for this project, so this aspect of the Square system was not investigated any further.

 However there are facets of the device that are not addressed in the PCI standard, specifically the standard does not place constriants on data traveling from the reader to the application, aside from the very general sixth requirement, to "develop and maintain secure systems and applications".